SVRG and Beyond via Posterior Correction: Beyond SVRG via Posterior Correction

-We are not aware of any other Newton variant that implements similar Hessian corrections as shown above.
-Most works on Newton steps only use corrections for the gradient and never for the Hessian~\citep{derezinski2022stochastic,sadiev2024stochastic,garg2024second,sun2025sapphire}.
-One surprising connection is that the term \smash{$\vH_{\out\backslash i} (\vm_\inn -\vm_\out)$} in \cref{eq:voncorr} is also used in \citet[Eqs.~11--12]{chayti2024unified} but is derived differently via cubic-Newton.
-The method has rigorous guarantees and its relation to our Bayesian approach remains an interesting case to study.
-The term can also be viewed as forcing the inner iteration to stay close to the most recent outer iteration.
+To our knowledge no other Newton variant of SVRG implements Hessian corrections similarly to SVRH.
+Instead, most works on Newton steps only use corrections for the gradient and do not do any Hessian correction at all~\citep{derezinski2022stochastic,sadiev2024stochastic,garg2024second,sun2025sapphire}. \revision{Some works have used the term \smash{$\vH_{\out\backslash i} (\vm_\inn -\vm_\out)$} in~\cref{eq:voncorr}.
+For instance, \citet[Eqs.~11--12]{chayti2024unified} derive it via cubic-Newton and \citet{gower2018tracking} use it to propose the SVRG2 algorithm.} The term has an intuitive interpretation as forcing the inner iterate to stay close to the most recent outer iterate, similar to proximal terms in federated learning.

-The PoCo method can be applied to any EF distribution and therefore yields novel extensions that go way beyond SVRG, for example, for binary neural networks~\citep{meng2020training} to yield SVRG-style updates for the Straight-Through Estimator \citep{bengio2013estimating} via Bernoulli distributions.
-We omit the derivation because the procedure is similar to the ones we presented here.
-The PoCo method can yield novel extensions of SVRG by exploiting flexible EF distributions.

-{\bf An Adam-like variant:} A cheaper Adam-like variant is obtained by using diagonal covariance, for example, $q = \gauss(\vparam|\vm, \diag(\vs)^{-1})$.
-This implements posterior correction over IVON~\citep{shen2024variational}.
-A detailed derivation is in \cref{app:post_corr_diag} and a pseudo-code of $\IVONcorr$Mo is in \cref{alg:ivoncorr}, where we highlight additional computation on top of IVON.
-Similarly to IVON, $\IVONcorr$Mo uses several practical tricks, for instance, weight decay, mini-batching, temperature, momentum, and debiasing.
-If momentum is switched off, i.e. $\rho_1=\rho_2=1$, we simply refer to the metho as IVON-PoCo.
+Finally, we stress that such Newton-like extensions do not automatically emerge when SVRG is naively applied to a Bayesian algorithm.~The natural-gradients used in PoCo are crucial to derive these extensions.